an0rak-dev/workbook/blog/content/project/avatar.md

 * a "Renderer" is an interface for handling Graphic drawing (like DirectX or Vulkan).

-Then we may got two specific implementations for Windows :
+Then we may get two specific implementations for Windows:
 * WinRTPlatform which will implement the Platform for a classic WinRT windowing system
 * Dx12Renderer which will implement the Renderer for displaying graphics